 How to Create Permanent Marker Art Stones — Easy Step-by-Step Guide

 Transform ordinary stones into vibrant works of art using permanent markers.
 These durable creations are perfect for decorating gardens, shelves, or as thoughtful gifts.
+This beginner-friendly activity has 8 steps and is perfect for families and kids aged 8+.

 Quick answer